sparkdq.core

 Bases: BaseCheck

-Abstract base class for row-level data quality checks.
+Abstract foundation for record-level data quality validation checks.

 abstract validate(df: DataFrame) DataFrame[source]